g33ya/BubbleUp/gamedevplan.md

 # What sets this project apart?

-Give some reasons why this game is not like every other game out there.
-Whether the learning objective is unique, the gameplay mechanics are new, or what.
-You should persuade the reader that your game is novel and worthy of development.
-Consider arguments that would be persuasive to a Venture Capitalist, Teacher, or Researcher.
-These might be focused on learning needs, too.

 - Bubble Up will introduce a range of relatable experiences and stressors of computer science students based directly on real-life experiences of current undergraduates (such as internship searching, having too many responsibilities, feeling like you don’t have enough responsibilities, struggling to connect with others, etc.)
 - While many students are told Imposter Syndrome is common, they might not know how and why other peers similar to them struggle with it.
 By introducing characters in situations similar to what real students experience, players can resonate with it more and recognize Imposter Syndrome in themselves more easily.
 - Bubble Up combines the fun nostalgic feel of Papa’s Freezeria and cooking games with computer science and mental health skills.
 It is engaging, and educational and allows players to get creative with their avatars, drink designs, and flavors while teaching them about imposter syndrome.

 # Player Interaction Patterns and Modes

 ## Player Interaction Pattern

 This is a game for one person.
 The player clicks/drags with a mouse.

 ## Player Modes

-Your game has one or more player modes.
-Describe each discrete mode, considering things like menus too.
-Generally describe the transitions between modes too.

 - Single Player Mode:  You will make drinks, talk to customers, and manage your stats advancing through each day until the narrative is done (ending based on the stats, ~1 week in-game time)
 -In Boba shop Mode: This is the mode where the player makes the customers' drinks.
 The screen will also showcase the receipt near the boba-making station in order for the player to follow the ingredients the customer had asked for.